wpfleger96/Calculator/README.md

 // string containing a mathematical expression represented in infix notation String expression = "4 + 2 ! / 3 - 7 * 2 ^ 3";

-// convert the expression into an array by splitting it by wite space String infix[] = expression.split(" ");
+// convert the expression into an array by splitting it by white space String infix[] = expression.split(" ");

 // use the ReversePolishNotation class to get an array containing the expression
-// in postfix notation
+// in post-fix notation
 String postfix[] = ReversePolishNotation.infixToPostfix(infix);

 // create an instance of your BasicMath class